Many people dream of climbing Kilimanjaro.

 Unlike all the other routes, you sleep on simple mattresses in primitive cabins rather than in tents.
 This may be an advantage if you prefer a little more comfort or if you are trekking during the rainy season.

 Marangu is a beautiful route, but less varied than the other routes as the ascent and descent take place via the same route.
 So, you see only one side of the mountain.

-The Marangu route is popular, which means that it is busy in certain periods.
-The popularity may be due to the fact that the route is less challenging than other routes.
+The Marangu Route is popular, which means that it is busy in certain periods.
+Its popularity may be due to the fact that the route covers less challenging terrain than other routes.

 The Marangu route is the most direct route to the top and a gradual and steady ascent.
 However, the mistaken assumption that the route is “easy” causes many people to suffer from altitude sickness because they come unprepared.
 On Marangu, you are not generally able to “climb high, sleep low”, which means that it is harder to acclimatise, and the success rate on the route is therefore lower.